-A candidate for a Doctor of Jurisprudence degree must meet all entrance requirements, complete with a passing grade in all required courses, earn at least 90 semester hours of credit with a passing grade, and a cumulative grade average of 2.200 or better.
+A candidate for a Doctor of Jurisprudence degree must meet all entrance requirements, complete with a passing grade in all required courses, earn at least 90 credit hours with a passing grade, and a cumulative grade average of 2.200 or better.
 The Doctor of Jurisprudence degree must be completed no earlier than 24 months and no later than 84 months after initial enrollment (ABA Standard 304c).